Josh Shil – 2nd Dan

 That said starting Karate at 45 is still pretty cool and although there’s still so much to learn, it is fantastic to see how far I’ve come, creaky knees and all.
 Of course I could have poured my energy into golf.
 But there’s just not enough kicking people in Golf….

-Maria Nicolau Sumaria – 2nd Dan
+Seth King – 2nd Dan

 FORMER INSTRUCTORS